-Grading Criteria.
-Projection, Passion + personal conclusions Depth of content provided Good connections with overall program Level of data analysis and External researches extension /interest Professional / motivation / slides + time Nonverbal communication management

-General Notes on documents and deliverables:

-A delay in submitting the due documents will result in a loss of one third (1/3) of letter grade to the grade of that assignment, for each day of delay (including off days).
-The delivery of the documents is intended in one printed copy and, only if requested, a file to be sent via mail.
-By the end of the course an anonymous peer evaluation form will be submitted in order to spot possible difficulties emerged in each team.

-Image in Advertising and Digital Photography Workshop

-(out of class hours, one evening activity)

-This is an "hands-on" indoor workshop on creating a good Advertising Picture with professional Digital Photography gear.
-The purpose of the workshop is to acquire the basics on communication skills such as conception of a good advertising image, choice of subjects and all accessories, shooting an image professionally and evaluation of alternatives for choosing the best one.
-The deliverable for each team is to have an image to use as creative idea and to create a draft of your Ad campaign that is part of MKTG Project Part 2.
-During this Workshop student will be asked to participate actively and shoot their fellow students (not necessarily from their own group).
+Projection, Passion + personal Depth of content provided conclusions Level of data analysis and External researches Good connections with overall program extension /interest Professional / motivation / slides + time Nonverbal communication management General Notes on documents and deliverables: A delay in submitting the due documents will result in a loss of one-third (1/3) of letter grade to the grade of that assignment, for each day of delay (including off days).
+The delivery of the documents is intended in one printed copy and, only if requested by the instructor, a file to be sent via mail.
+By the end of the course, an anonymous peer evaluation form will be submitted in order to spot possible difficulties emerged in each team.
+Image in Advertising and Digital Photography Workshop (out of class hours, one evening activity) This is an "hands-on" indoor workshop on creating a good Advertising Picture with professional Digital Photography gear.
+The purpose of the workshop is to acquire the basics on communication skills such as the conception of a good advertising image, choice of subjects and all accessories, shooting an image professionally and evaluation of alternatives for choosing the best one.
+The deliverable for each team is to have an image to use as a creative idea and to create a draft of your Ad campaign that is part of MKTG Project Part 2.
+During this Workshop, students will be asked to participate actively and shoot their fellow students (not necessarily from their own group).
 It is important to come well prepared with a clear idea of what type of picture each group needs, with the correct dresses, make-up, agreement on subjects and concept, products or mock-ups and whatever else can be necessary.
-Instructor will be available to evaluate all these aspects one week before the date of the workshop in order to support each team in being efficient and concentrate on shooting the best picture creating the proper atmosphere.
-All photographic gear will be supplied by instructor, no previous knowledge about Photography is required.
-Shooting set will be indoor, in a classroom prepared with a white backdrop, flash bank and shields.
+The instructor will be available to evaluate all these aspects one week before the date of the Page 5 | 7 workshop to support each team in being efficient and concentrate on shooting the best picture creating the proper atmosphere.
+All photographic gear will be supplied by the instructor, no previous knowledge about Photography is required.
+Shooting set will be indoor, in a classroom prepared with a white backdrop, flash bank, and shields.
+Professionalism: